 There are plenty of hackathons all over the world that are not only free, but give you the chance to learn coding skills from experienced mentors, support you through your journey of bringing your cool coding idea into fruition, give you swag, and give you free food!

-Thank you for reading this article and I hope that you take this advice to heart and give your kiddo the opportunity to explore a potential passion and find his or her reason for coding.
+I hope that you take this advice to heart and give your kiddo the opportunity to explore a potential passion and find his or her reason for coding.
 If anything from this list caught your interest and you wish to further pursue programming, feel free to check out the classes that we offer here at CodeWizardsHQ.
 Happy coding!